Netanyahu says Israel could be headed to early election

 The last parliamentary election was held in January 2013, with Netanyahu then taking two months to piece together a five-party coalition government.

-(Additional reporting by Steven Scheer and Ori Lewis; Writing by Jeffrey Heller; Editing by Crispian Balmer and Andrew Hay)
+(Additional reporting by Steven Scheer and Ori Lewis; Writing by Jeffrey Heller; Editing by Crispian Balmer)